Ian Harding - Featured - Oliu

 Within the first quarter of release, we saw positive results across all three of our project KPIs.

-We successfully kickstarted an ARR stream by converting sandbox users into paying customers within the first quarter post-launch and supporting the product’s acquisition.
+We successfully kickstarted an ARR stream, converting sandbox users into paying customers within the first quarter post-launch.

 All designs outlined above are the exclusive intellectual property of ATB Financial and may not be saved, copied, shared, or reproduced in any form.